Updated: Mar 14

 If traveling with a British passport, you have two options.
-One being the E-Visa or applying for the physical visa directly from the Indian Consulate in London.
+One being the E-Visa or applying for a physical visa directly from the Indian Consulate in London.

 One of the wonders of the world - The Taj Mahal should not be missed!
 Built between 1631-1648 the white marble mausoleum commissioned by Mughal emperor Shah Jahan in memory of his late wife.
-As well as the incredible masterpiece itself look out for the colorful parakeets.
-Best time to visit is early morning before the large tour groups arrive.
-If you are short of time why not pre-book a one day private tour from Delhi.
+As well as the incredible masterpiece itself lookout for the colorful parakeets.
+The best time to visit is early morning before the large tour groups arrive.
+If you are short of time why not pre-book a one-day private tour from Delhi.

 India's Colourful South

-The north of India has a completely different ambiance, fresh cool air, more hills and the towns are spread across different levels.
-Did you know you can stay on Dal Lake in one of it's Walnut House Boats?
-Visit the home of the Dalai Lama in Dharamsala? or witness the India - Pakistan Border Ceremony?
+The north of India has a completely different ambiance, fresh cool air, more hills, and the towns are spread across different levels.
+Did you know you can stay on Dal Lake in one of its walnut houseboats?
+Visit the home of the Dalai Lama in Dharamsala or witness India - Pakistan Border Ceremony.

-Travel on-board one of the world's mountain railways between Kalka - Shimla or perhaps you would like to step on-board the first Indian Mountain Railway from the UNESCO Himalayan Centre Darjeeling?
-There is also the Nilgiri Mountain Railway that travels along at 46km track in Tamil Nadu that was completed in 1908.
+Travel onboard one of the world's mountain railways between Kalka - Shimla or perhaps you would like to step onboard the first Indian Mountain Railway from the UNESCO Himalayan Centre Darjeeling?
+There is also the Nilgiri Mountain Railway that travels along a 46km track in Tamil Nadu that was completed in 1908.